-During the famed molded plywood experiments which produced classics like the Eames LCW, the Eames Office designed a playful group of animals as toys or furniture for children.
+During the famed molded plywood experiments which produced classics like the Eames LCW, the Eames Office designed a playful group of animals as toys or furniture for children: including the Eames Elephant.

 Three of the animals, the frog, bear, and seal, were mocked up in metal, while the elephant was initially prototyped in cardboard.
 Later, two birch prototypes of the elephant and three horses were fabricated.